dhubertus/number-guesser/README.md

 enter a number between 1 and 100

-you have as many attempts as you would like to guess the hiddent number
+you have as many attempts as you would like to guess the hidden number

 clear the input field with the clear button after guess

 reset the game if the number is too hard to guess

-if you win click play again and try to guess the number quicker
+if you win click play again and try to guess the number in less attempts

 ####Additional file

-additional file is an attempt to add user input for the random numbers range
+additional js file is an attempt to add user input for the random numbers range

-needs to be made a branch in future instead of being located on master branch
+needs to be moved a branch in future instead of being unlinked and located on master branch

 #####Acknowledgments